henrikglass/shaq/docs/sel_functions.md

-bool is_darkmode()                                                               Returns true if darkmode is enabled in Shaq. bool checkbox(str label, bool default)                                           Creates a checkbox widget with the label `label` and default value `default` bool copy_bool(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader`
+bool is_darkmode()                                                               Returns true if darkmode is enabled in Shaq. bool checkbox(str label, bool default)                                           Creates a checkbox widget with the label `label` and default value `default` bool copy_bool(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader` bool eval_bool(str expr)                                                         Evaluates the expression `expr` and reinterprets it as a bool
 ```

 ## Returning int: